anthonygego/oss-acquisitions/README.md

 - Closed/Open: Are the acquiree main assets open-source or closed-source software ?
 - Reference : A link to the press release or a news article that relates the acquisition.

+# License

+This work is provided under Creative Commons Attribution 4.0 International (CC BY 4.0) license.

 # How to contribute

 Pull-requests are welcome if you want to bring additions, fixes, ...